era1112/esp32-wifi-scanner/README.md

 Project layout:
 - Developed in C++ on platformio in VSCode
-- device behavior files are in /src/
+- runtime behavior defined in /src/main.cpp

 Flow of control:
 - main.cpp: